 Once you have registered with Leafwell and been approved by one of our medical marijuana doctors online, apply to the state medical marijuana program.
 Receive your MMJ card and start shopping for your medical cannabis from a licensed dispensary.

 Table of contents

-The Supreme Court of Michigan ruled that the 2008 initiative did not allow for the operation of medical cannabis dispensaries in the state.
-An estimated 75 to 100 dispensaries were operating under this legal gray area at the time.
+The Supreme Court of Michigan ruled that the 2008 initiative did not allow the operation of medical cannabis dispensaries in the state.
+At the time, an estimated 75 to 100 dispensaries were operating under this legal gray area.

 The Michigan law lists the following medical conditions as qualifiers for a medical cannabis card:

 With Leafwell, you can get your Michigan Medical Marijuana Card in 4 simple steps:

 Connect with a licensed physician online in minutes.

 Yes, telemedicine is legal in Michigan, and you can get certified for cannabis online.